 Autonomous Driving

 For self-driving cars, understanding the environment is paramount.
 Image segmentation helps vehicles identify and delineate roads, lanes, sidewalks, pedestrians, other vehicles, traffic signs, and obstacles with pixel-level accuracy.
 This detailed understanding is critical for safe navigation, path planning, and collision avoidance.
 For instance, distinguishing a pedestrian from a shadow or a traffic cone from a parked car requires precise segmentation.
+As of April 2026, the pursuit of Level 5 autonomy continues to drive innovation in segmentation algorithms, focusing on real-time performance and robustness in all weather conditions.

 Medical Imaging Analysis